Zephyranthes

 The name is derived from Ζέφυρος (Zephyrus), the Greek god of the west wind, and ἄνθος (anthos), meaning flower, referring to the slender stalks.

 Description

-Species in the genus which are listed in this article vary in morphology.
+Species in the genus vary in morphology.
 Along with floral morphology, characteristics such as bulb size, bulb tunic color, and leaf morphology help identify individual species.

 Foliage in the wild is often ephemeral, but under cultivation becomes more persistent.
 Leaf color ranges from the bright grassy green of Z. candida to rather broad glaucous colored foliage such as found in Z. drummondii.
 A few of the species have distinct bronze tints in the foliage when grown in bright light.
-Leave types range from dark green and tiny grassy leaves in species like Z. jonesi or Z. longifolia, to broader, glaucous leaves in species like Z. drummondii.
+Leaf types range from dark green and tiny grassy leaves in species like Z. jonesi or Z. longifolia, to broader, glaucous leaves in species like Z. drummondii.
 Perhaps the largest leaves of all are found on Z. lindleyana from Mexico, usually distributed as a cultivar called 'Horsetail Falls'; this species has handsome broad leaves almost like a Hippeastrum.